 Creating a Product Roadmap

-A product roadmap provides a strategic overview of the development journey for your SaaS software.
+A product roadmap provides strategic overview of the development journey for your SaaS software.
 It outlines key milestones, priorities, and timelines for feature implementation.
 Include the product roadmap in your PRD to provide a high-level perspective of your SaaS product’s evolution.

 The roadmap helps stakeholders visualize the product’s future, align expectations, and make informed resource allocation and timelines decisions.